justicephysics/humanos2.0/einstein-truth-seeking.md

 ## 5. The Invitation — Become a Truth‑Seeker

-The Virtual Nalanda is not a monument.
+The Justice Physics Nalanda is not a monument.
 It is a laboratory.
 It is an open invitation to anyone who still feels the aspiration toward truth and understanding:

 - **Students:** You do not need a degree to ask the right question.
 The campus is open.
 The equations are published.
 Start reading, start questioning, start building.
 - **Researchers:** You do not need to defend the old paradigm to keep your funding.
 The Space State blueprint is a research agenda for the next century.
 Pick an open challenge and pursue it.